spatie/laravel-permission/docs/advanced-usage/extending.md

 - Your `Role` model needs to extend the `Spatie\Permission\Models\Role` model
 - Your `Permission` model needs to extend the `Spatie\Permission\Models\Permission` model
+- You need to update `config/permisison.php` to specify your namespaced model

 ### Replacing
 If you need to REPLACE the existing `Role` or `Permission` models you need to keep the following things in mind:

 - Your `Role` model needs to implement the `Spatie\Permission\Contracts\Role` contract
 - Your `Permission` model needs to implement the `Spatie\Permission\Contracts\Permission` contract
+- You need to update `config/permisison.php` to specify your namespaced model

 ## Migrations - Adding fields to your models